SmartBear/docker-soapui-testrunner/README.md

 ## About

-Use this project to create custom Docker images to run [SoapUI functional tests](https://support.smartbear.com/readyapi/docs/soapui/intro/about.html).
+Use this project to create custom Docker images to run [ReadyAPI functional tests](https://support.smartbear.com/readyapi/docs/functional/intro/about.html).
 The project contains a sample *Dockerfile* that you use to extend the base [_ready-api-soapui-testrunner_](https://hub.docker.com/r/smartbear/ready-api-soapui-testrunner) image.

 ## Required license

-To use a Docker image, you must have a [SoapUI floating license](https://support.smartbear.com/readyapi/docs/general-info/licensing/activate/floating/index.html).
+To use a Docker image, you must have a [ReadyAPI Test floating license](https://support.smartbear.com/readyapi/docs/general-info/licensing/file-based/activate/floating/index.html).
 When you run a container, it connects to the specified license server and obtains the license.
 The license server must be available to the container and must be properly configured.
-See [Configure License Server](https://support.smartbear.com/readyapi/docs/general-info/licensing/activate/floating/configure-license-server.html).
+See [Configure License Server](https://support.smartbear.com/readyapi/docs/general-info/licensing/file-based/activate/floating/configure-license-server/configure-license-server.html).

 ## Build an image